Why Slicing Matters

 Step 1: Rest the Tri Tip

 After your tri tip comes off the heat, resist the urge to slice immediately.
 Let it rest for 10 to 15 minutes.
 During cooking, heat drives the muscle fibers to contract and pushes moisture toward the center of the roast.
-Resting allows those fibers to relax and reabsorb the juice that was driven out, making the meat more tender and juicy when you slice.
+Resting allows those fibers to relax and reabsorb the juice.

 Step 2: Find the Grain Direction Change Point